DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 npm run dev
 ~~~

-The app should run on a localhost (for instance `http://localhost:3000`).
+The app should run on localhost (for instance `http://localhost:3000`).

 ## Creating Spreadsheet

 Now you should get the DHTMLX Spreadsheet source code.
-First of all, stop the app and proceed with installing the Spreadsheet package.
+First, stop the app and install the Spreadsheet package.

 ### Step 1.
 Package installation

-Download the [**trial Spreadsheet package**](how_to_start.md#installing-spreadsheet-via-npm-or-yarn) and follow steps mentioned in the README file.
-Note that trial Spreadsheet is available 30 days only.
+Download the [**trial Spreadsheet package**](how_to_start.md#installing-spreadsheet-via-npm-or-yarn) and follow the steps in the README file.
+Note that trial Spreadsheet is available for 30 days only.

 ### Step 2.
 Component creation

-Now you need to create a Svelte component, to add Spreadsheet into the application.
-Let's create a new file in the ***src/*** directory and name it ***Spreadsheet.svelte***.
+Now you need to create a Svelte component to add Spreadsheet into the application.
+Create a new file in the *src/* directory and name it *Spreadsheet.svelte*.

 #### Importing source files

-Open the ***Spreadsheet.svelte*** file and import Spreadsheet source files.
+Open the *Spreadsheet.svelte* file and import Spreadsheet source files.
 Note that:

-- if you use PRO version and install the Spreadsheet package from a local folder, the import paths look like this:
+- if you use the PRO version and install the Spreadsheet package from a local folder, the import paths look like this:

 ~~~html title="Spreadsheet.svelte"
 <script>